A kite trip to Ukraine / Украина

 The kite station in Sopino Mariupol

-The camaraderie is total and clear, I am the center of attention, everyone wants to meet me and with their bad or worse English, find out what happens beyond their kite/windsurfing borders.
+The camaraderie is total and as it could not been otherwise, I was the center of attention, everyone wanted to meet me and with their bad or worse English, find out what happens beyond their kite/windsurfing borders.

 At about 2 pm the wind drops to 10-12 kts and I take the chance to give Evgeny his first kite lesson with the 9 meter kite that I brought him as a present.

 After an hour in the water we decided to go to the city to eat decently since in Sopino there is only the small bar where I ate the other day because the hotel in the area is closed for renovations, as well as its restaurant.

 Back in Sopino at 5pm the wind had picked up again to 16-18 kts.